pvi collective and blast theory international residency opportunity

 both companies strive to provide a warm, welcoming and creative environment and will look to tailor support in relation to the successful applicant’s needs.

-the successful applicant will receive A$7,200 towards the cost of their return international flight, travel within the UK, travel insurance and living expenses for six weeks. accommodation is provided.
+the successful applicant will receive $7,200 towards the cost of their return international flight, travel within the uk, travel insurance and living expenses for six weeks. accommodation is provided.

 who are we looking for?